-Today in 1914, US Patent 1100818 A was issued, an invention of Robert O. Boardman, for his “Bottle Cap Remover.”
-There’s no Abstract, though it’s described this way in the application:
+Today in 1966, US Patent 3260395 A was issued, an invention of Nicholas D. Ellis, assigned to Anheuser Busch, for his “Bottle Cap.”
+There’s no Abstract, although in the description it includes this summary:

 This invention relates to an improved bottle cap which can be removed from a bottle by hand without the aid of a bottle opener.
 This bottle cap may be applied to bottles, such as beer or soda bottles, in the conventional manner with existing high speed automatic capping equipment.
 Further, this bottle cap may be removed if desired by conventional bottle openers which are in use today.